2-Day Workshop Program

 Session: Aligning courses within your program to outcomes

-1:30-3:00 PM - Earth Literacy Competency Alignment: How well do science content and methods courses meet the needs of future K-8 teachers?
+1:30-3:00 PM - Earth Literacy Competency Alignment: How well do science content and methods courses meet the needs of future elementary, middle, and high school science teachers?
 Aligning courses to competencies can help the department visualize where students are or could be building their knowledge, skills, and dispositions that will help them strengthen their Earth literacy.

 - Activity: In cross-disciplinary groups, participants share with each other the Earth science competencies and course syllabi and make note of where they are aligned and where they diverge.
 Together, they determine where relevant science standards and expected core competencies are covered in coursework, where there are gaps, and where there are redundancies.

-3:00-4:30 PM - Highlighting relevant resources: Curricular resources that address the competencies will be presented, with opportunities to explore the materials.
+3:00-4:30 PM - Highlighting high-quality, relevant resources: Curricular resources that address the competencies will be presented, with opportunities to explore the materials.
+Identifying and implementing

 4:30-5:30 PM - Tasks for action planning: What did you learn from the alignment activity that can guide your actions in the future?
 What curricular resources might you be able to use?